stevecj/carton_db.rb/README.md

 Uses for this gem seem pretty limited, but you might have a purpose for it that the author has not thought about.

-This s a formalization of code that was written to solve the specific problem of building a map of arrays in a Ruby program that is too big for Ruby to effectively handle in RAM and to solve it in a way that makes sense in an application with no existing reason for a database server, using facilities available on Heroku.
-Heroku does not support SQLite since folks would mistakenly expect it to retain data that was written to it between process instances, and Ruby's `DBM` and `SDMB` proved to be too unpredicatable and flakey to be practical solutions.
+This is a formalization of a solution that was created to solve a specific problem.
+The problem was adding a feature to a Ruby program running on Heroku to collect data into a map of sets of elements that would be too large to be effectively handled in memory.
+The application didn't already have any use for a relational database server, and I didn't want to add one just for this requirement.
+A redis db with sufficient capacity would have been expensive, and solutions such as SQLite are specifically not supported by Heroku so people don't mistakenly expect the data to be preserved.
+Ruby's `DBM` and `SDMB` proved to be too unpredicatable and flakey to be practical solutions.

-Although this tool was initially developed to store transient data to be used within a single process invocation and then discarded, it is also well suited for long term data storage on a system that preserves filesystem data over time.
+Although this tool was initially developed to store transient data for use within a single process invocation and then discarded, it is also quite well suited for long term data storage on a system that preserves filesystem data over time.

 ## Installation